This page provides some general background on profiling, on the types of profiling available with Stackdriver Profiler

 A well-behaved program uses memory efficiently and judiciously.
-It uses only the memory it needs; that is, it does not have an overly large memory footprint.
-It also returns that memory when it no longer needs it; that is, it does not leak memory.
+It uses only the memory it needs; that is, it doesn't have an overly large memory footprint.
+It also returns that memory when it no longer needs it; that is, it doesn't leak memory.

-A program that consumes more memory than it truly needs or that holds onto memory it no longer needs may start slowly, may gradually slow down or even crash, and may even affect resources available to other applications.
-A program which allocates memory more frequently than it truly needs will, in a garbage collected language, create more work for the garbage collector.
+A program that consumes more memory than it truly needs or that holds onto memory it no longer needs might start slowly, might gradually slow down or even crash, and might even affect resources available to other applications.
+A program which allocates memory more frequently than it truly needs, in a garbage collected language, creates more work for the garbage collector.

 Profiling heap consumption helps you find potential inefficiencies and memory leaks in your programs.
 Profiling heap allocations helps you know which allocations are causing the most work for the garbage collector.